Frankfurt Cathedral: History

 St. Bartholomew's suffered severe damage; the interior was burned out completely.
 The building was reconstructed in the 1950s.
 The height of the spire is 95 m.

+Bells

+The cathedral contains nine bells hung in the tower, two of which are bourdon bells.
+They are all cast by Hermann Große in Dresden in 1877.
+The total weight of the bells is 23,384.5 kg.
+Four of the bells are used to strike the clock : the quarter-hour strike is given by Bells 9 and 7), the full hour strike is given by bells 4 and 3.
+In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.

 Frankfurt Cathedral Choir School

 The Frankfurt Cathedral Choir School (German: Frankfurter Domsingschule), founded in 2011, is a mixed ecumenical children's and youth choir, which accompanies not only mass and evensongs, but also official receptions and openings.
 The Frankfurter Domsingschule offers any singer, regardless of their religious affiliation, age-based, free vocal basic training at regular rehearsals and valuable one-on-one and group vocal training or early musical education.
 This extensive basic training is unique for Frankfurt.